Password Recovery Techniques

 Catalyst 1600

-To recover a lost password on the Catalyst 1600, you need to push and hold the reset button on the switch until the LCD display displays "erasing mgmt passwd".
-If you let go at that point, the switch will reset and will come back without a password.
+Push and hold the reset button on the switch until the LCD display shows “erasing mgmt passwd”.
+Release at that point and the switch will reset without a password.
 This can also be achieved from TrueView.

 Catalyst 1800